GaloisInc/cryptol/docs/AbstractValuesAndModuleParameters.md

 When checking this module we would use the declared types for the the value parameters, and we would treat `KeyWidth` as an abstract type.

-Question: perhaps we want to provide a mechanism to constrain the type parameter?
-For example, maybe we want to say that `KeyWidth` would be at least `128`?
+We also need a mechanism to constrain the type parameter.
+For example, it is quite common to need a numeric type parameter, but require that it is finite:

+    module BlockCrypto where

+    parameter
+      type KeyWidth : #
+      type constraint (fin KeyWidth, KeyWidth >= 64)

+In this example we add two constraints: the key width will be finite and at least 64.
+These constraints will be assumed while type checking the module, and validated when the module is instantiated.

 When importing a parametrized module one would have to provide concrete values for the parameters: